Find a Doctor Who's a Good Fit for You

 After your first appointment, think about your visit.
 Were you comfortable with the doctor and the office staff?
 Did they answer your questions?
 If you feel good about the visit, you may have found your new doctor.

-Sources: Are You Up to Date on Your Preventive Care?, leaving site icon Centers for Disease Control and Prevention, 2023; Patient Rights, leaving site icon American Medical Association; Choosing a Family Doctor, leaving site icon Familydoctor.org, 2022; Talking to Your Doctor, leaving site icon National Institutes of Health, 2023
+Sources: Are You Up to Date on Your Preventive Care?, leaving site icon Centers for Disease Control and Prevention, 2025; Patient Rights, leaving site icon American Medical Association; Choosing a Family Doctor, leaving site icon Familydoctor.org, 2025; Talking With Your Doctor or Health Care Provider, leaving site icon National Institutes of Health, 2025